VintageWatchstraps Logo

 Maltese Cross, or Geneva, Stop Work

-Maltese cross, or Geneva, stop work limits the turning of the spring barrel so that the very high torque caused when the mainspring is wound tightly around its arbor is avoided.
+Maltese cross, or Geneva, stop work limits the turning of the spring barrel so that the very high torque caused when the mainspring is wound tightly around its arbor at the end of winding is avoided.
 The picture here shows the general arrangement, the part to the right is supposed to resemble a Maltese cross, which is where the device gets its name from.

 The piece with the projecting finger sits on a square section of the arbor so that it must rotate with it.
 The piece shaped vaguely like a Maltese cross is attached to the spring barrel by a shouldered screw and is free to rotate.
 As the spring is wound and the arbor rotates relative to the spring barrel, the finger engages with each of the slots in turn and turns the cross.
 One of the arms of the cross is wider than the others and when this is encountered it locks against the finger piece on the barrel arbor, as is shown in the picture, preventing the spring barrel from turning any further.